 - As part of the Hiring Proposal, some positions will require a background investigation.
 Background investigations are needed for positions that involve handling cash, check and/or credit card receipts, driving a UGA vehicle, direct interaction with children under 18, or security access (i.e. IT, personnel records, public safety etc.) Completion of the background investigation process takes at least 5-7 days.

 - When the Hiring Proposal is approved by Central HR, Libraries HR will notify the supervisor to confirm the actual start date.
-If the student has never worked at UGA, Libraries HR will send an email to the student letting them know to expect an email from UGA’s Onboarding System and to schedule a time to meet to complete the Form I-9 Employment Eligibility Verification on their first day of work.
-For the I-9, students will need to bring with them acceptable identification documents and meet with the HR Specialist on their first day.
+If the student has never worked at UGA, Libraries HR will send an email to the student letting them know to expect an email from UGA’s Onboarding System where they will schedule a time to meet to complete the Form I-9 Employment Eligibility Verification on their first day of work.
+For the I-9, students will need to bring with them acceptable identification documents and meet with Central HR on their first day.